tanyaS121/ComputerGraphics-VII/README.md

 C/C++ codes for:
 - Drawing line using DDA Algorithm
 - Drawing line using opengl
-- Drawing geometric shapes using opengl
+- Drawing geometric shapes using open